- Contact Us

 Get the most out of your time at SFU.

-Maintaining your overall well-being is key to achieving success at SFU – whether you’re a student, staff, or faculty member.
-SPACE is an easy-to-remember acronym that outlines five evidence-based areas of positive mental health.
+Maintaining our overall well-being is key to maintaining a supportive learning and working environment at SFU – whether you’re a student, staff, or faculty member.
+SPACE is an easy-to-remember acronym that outlines five evidence-based areas to support your own, your peers’, or your colleague’s mental health.

 - Social connection

 Get ideas on how to make SPACE for your well-being by exploring the suggestions below.